How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 As an external tool we have integrated Google Maps.
 For more information please refer to Part II.4.

-The app enables the provision of internal and external company information/ news as well as links for employees of the Scheidt & Bachmann Group also outside the office and represents a flexible communication platform that can be individually adjusted to the respective information needs of the user.
+The app enables the provision of internal and external company information/ news as well as links for employees, shareholders and corporate bodies of the Scheidt & Bachmann Group and, in individual cases, third parties who have been given the opportunity to register in the swap app by the controller (hereinafter referred to as the "User").
+Thus, information from the intranet can also be made available outside the office.
+The swap-app represents a flexible communication platform that can be individually adjusted to the respective information needs of the User.

-The data is used for authentication checks, for displaying the employee's comments/ likes, for listing in the employee directory and for communication between employees and with us.
+The data is used for authentication checks, for displaying the User's comments/ likes, for listing in the employee directory of the swap-app and for communication between Users and with us.

 The basis for data processing is Art.
 6 Para.
-1 lit. a GDPR (consent) (in conjunction with § 26 Para.
-2 BDSG).
+1 lit. a GDPR (consent), and if applicable in conjunction with § 26 Para.
+2 BDSG.
 In principle, employees and employers have an equal interest in the provision of company information and communication on privately used terminal equipment.
 The information required for the performance of the employment relationship is provided to the employee in parallel via company communication channels.
 The voluntariness of the consent to data processing required for the use of the services is therefore given.
-The user can revoke this consent at any time.
+The User can revoke this consent at any time.
 The email address used and the profile picture, if any, will be deleted from the database of the system.
 The data will then be backed up for another 30 days.
-Content created by the user is anonymized.
-The contents created by the user (in particular texts, images, graphics, audio files, video files, links) remain without link on the now no longer existing user profile.
-At the request of the user, these created contents are deleted by the administrator.
+Content created by the User is anonymized.
+The contents created by the User (in particular texts, images, graphics, audio files, video files, links) remain without link on the now no longer existing user profile.
+At the request of the User, these created contents are deleted by the administrator.

 When registering in the app